bugsnetsoftware/BUGSnet/README.md

 # BUGSnet

-If you have experienced problems with BUGSnet or would like to suggest improvements, please fill an issue by clicking on "Issue" above.
+If you have experienced problems with BUGSnet or would like to suggest improvements, please fill an issue by clicking on "Issues" above.

 Thank you for your feedback!